 Every year, they host a variety of events from mid-September through October.
 This year's slate of activities:

-This 8-acre maze takes most people about an hour to navigate, and rubber boots are recommended, especially if it has rained recently.
+The 2023 theme of this 8-acre maze has not yet been announced, but historically, the mazes at Beasley's take most people about an hour to navigate.
+Rubber boots are recommended, especially if it has rained recently.

 In addition to the corn maze, enjoy a hayride, shoot apples from a cannon and play in the Barnyard Bonanza area.
 For an additional fee, you can even pick your own apples and/or pumpkins.